radishmouse/cat-the-cat/README.md

-# Exercise 1: make `meow.sh` executable
+# Exercise 1: Draw a cat to the terminal

-- Use the command `chmod +x meow.sh` to make the `meow.sh` a program you can run from the terminal
-- Then run the `meow.sh` program by typing its name.

-# Exercise 2: make `generate.sh` executable

-- Do the same thing you did with `meow.sh` to make `generate.sh` executable.
-- Run it, and then move on to the next exercise:
+- Run the `draw_cat.sh` script to see the cat

-# Exercise 3: find the cat!
+# Exercise 2: Find the cat!

-- use `ls -la` and `cd` to find the randomly-named directory to find the `cat.txt`
+- Use `ls -la` and `cd` to find the randomly-named directory to find the `cat.txt`
+    - These are all located in `hiding_places`

+# Exercise 3: Put the cat in a new hiding place

+- Run the `hide_cat.sh` script and find the cat one more time

+# BONUS: Read the comments in `hide_cat.sh`

+To improve as a developer, a good exercise is to read code that is completely unfamiliar and see what parts you can figure out.

+At first, it will feel a lot like guessing.
+But as you look at different parts of the code, you'll start to see how they fit together.

+Once you have a general idea of what the code does, you'll be able to deduce how the smaller parts work.

+Try reading through `hide_cat.sh` and use the comments to guide you.